thymikee/jest-preset-angular/website/docs/guides/angular-13+.md

 there are no migration steps required

-- If one is not having `preset: 'jest-preset-angular'` in Jest config, the config needs to be updated with new values for `resolver`, `transformIgnorePatterns` and `transform`:
+- If one is **NOT** having `preset: 'jest-preset-angular'` in Jest config, the config needs to be updated with new values for `resolver`, `transformIgnorePatterns` and `transform`:

 ```js